us4useu/us4r-lite-user-docs/docs/content/2_hardware.md

 (system-overview)=
 ## System Overview

-The us4R-lite™ system is an ultrasound research device designed for transmission and acquisition of ultrasound signals using connected piezoceramic probes/transducers.
+The us4R-lite™ system is an ultrasound research device designed for transmission and acquisition of ultrasound signals using connected piezoceramic probes/transducers (use with pMUT/cMUT is feasible but may require a dedicated circuitry -- please consult us4us).

 **The us4R-lite™ is a peripheral device, so in addition to an ultrasound probe, it always requires an external Host PC to work.**